Jonesy1697/C-programming/README.md

 cl file.c
 ```
 When using a .exe file, through either the examples or self-created, ensure that the compiled code is being executed in the command line, as many of the programs will have printline commands, which are only viewable on the command line.

+## Editing & Testing
+All source code is editable, in an appropriate text editor, as specified in the "Getting Started" chapter.
+If code is edited, it must then be re-compiled so that the .exe file corresponds to the updates.

+Ensure that all compiled code is run in the command line, as the code will feature printline commands not viewable in a standard execution.

+## Built with
+* [Visual Studio] (https://visualstudio.microsoft.com/) - The C editing software
+* [Learn-C.org] (http://www.learn-c.org/) - The tutorial resource

+## Authors
+***Christopher Jones***